g00glen00b/dimitri.codes/content/posts/2016-01-05-spring-webapp/index.md

 featuredImage: "../../images/logos/spring-boot.png"
 categories: ["Java", "Tutorials"]
 tags: ["Spring", "Spring boot", "Spring MVC", "Thymeleaf", "Web"]
+excerpt: "Spring boot changed the Java and Spring landscape.
+In this tutorial I'll write a small Spring webapp in about 70 lines of Java code."
 ---

 Three years ago I wrote this tutorial.
 Things have changed in the Java and Spring landscape, so let's see how much easier it is now to write a simple Spring webapplication.